pkp/pkp-docs/learning-ojs/en/authoring.md

 ### Inform the Editor

-Your next step is to inform the editor that the revised file is now available.
-To do so, go to the Review Discussion panel.
+The editor will receive a notification about the new file(s) being uploaded.
+Additionally you can inform the editor via the Review Discussion panel as explained below.

 ![](./assets/learning-ojs-3-auth-responding-discussion.png)